mibur1/psy111/book/statistics/8_Polynomial_Reg/1_Polynomial_Reg.md

 # 12.1 Polynomial Regression

-Let’s consider a hypothetical situation in which we want to predict an exam score  (0–100%) from the number of hours studied per day.
-A purely linear model might miss an important “sweet spot,” since studying too many hours can lead to fatigue or burnout.
-By adding a quadratic term, we can model a peak in performance:
+In many real-world situations, the relationship between a predictor and an outcome is not strictly linear.
+As a motivating example, consider predicting an exam grade (0–100%) from the number of hours a student studied.
+While studying more may initially improve performance, studying long hours can lead to fatigue or burnout, ultimately reducing performance.
+A pattern, which a simple linear regression would fail to find.

+Polynomial regression extends linear regression by including higher-order terms of a predictor variable.
+This allows us to model curved relationships while still using the familiar linear regression framework.

-To demostrate this, lets simulate a dataset with two variables `study_time` and `grade`:
+To demonstrate this idea, we will simulate a dataset with two variables:

+* `study_time`: hours studied
+* `grade`: exam grade in percent

 ```{code-cell} ipython3
 ---